Ground Source Heat Pump Cost

 Typically, yes, you will, but you may be wasting your time and money in certain circumstances.

-Why?Wall insulation.
-If you do not have sufficient insulation, then your heat that is being generated is somewhat wasted.
+Wall insulation.
+If you do not have sufficient insulation, then the heat that is being generated is somewhat wasted.
 This is something that may be worth looking at while you are upgrading your heating system.

-Cavity Wall Insulation
+Cavity Wall Insulation Cost

-Cavity wall insulation makes sure that heat being generated is kept inside the house, meaning less energy is required to heat the home.
+Cavity wall insulation makes sure that the heat being generated is kept inside the house, meaning less energy is required to heat the home.

-This is not only eco friendly but also economically friendly as this will help you maintain those savings.
+This is not only eco-friendly but also economically friendly, as this will help you maintain those savings.

 House Type | Cost |